utoni/nDPId/README.md

 # abstract

 nDPId is a set of daemons and tools to capture, process and classify network flows.
-It's only dependencies (besides a half-way modern c library and POSIX threads) are libnDPI and libpcap.
+It's only dependencies (besides a half-way modern c library and POSIX threads) are libnDPI (>= 3.3.0) and libpcap.

-The core daemon nDPId uses `pthread` but does use slow mutexes.
+The core daemon nDPId uses pthread but does use mutexes for performance reasons.
 Instead synchronization is achieved by a packet distribution mechanism.
 To balance all workload to all threads (more or less) equally a hash value is calculated using the 5-tuple.
 This value serves as unique identifier for the processing thread.
 Multithreaded packet processing has to be flow-stable.